rywible/wrela6/docs/design/compiler-pipeline-design.md

 This makes HIR a proof-aware semantic surface, not a proof checker.
-Whole-image monomorphization instantiates this metadata, layout adds representation facts, and Proof MIR performs the path-sensitive checks on explicit control flow.
+Whole-image monomorphization instantiates this metadata, layout adds representation facts, and the Proof MIR checker performs the path-sensitive checks on explicit control flow.

 ```text
 HirFunction